-We are now starting our audit work by reviewing internal controls over financial reporting used throughout the TfL and TTL Group, with the intention of using a controls-based audit approach where we expect this to be robust and efficient.
+We will update our understanding of the internal controls over financial reporting used throughout the TfL and TTL Group, with the intention of using a controls-based audit approach again, where we expect this to be robust and efficient.
 To be able to adopt an efficient controls-based approach, we consider the various layers of assurance and leverage where there is potential to do so, shown in the diagram below.
-In particular, we will review:
+In particular, we review: